-- The Lake Parkway extension is estimated to require the acquisition of about 118 acres of right-ofway. - The Lake Parkway extension is estimated to require the acquisition or relocation of one residential structure, and no commercial, industrial, or institutional structures.
+- The Lake Parkway extension is estimated to require the acquisition of about 118 acres of right-of-way. - The Lake Parkway extension is estimated to require the acquisition or relocation of 1 residential structure, and 0 commercial, industrial, or institutional structures.